Skip to Main Content

 • Journals are ranked by the CiteScore which evaluates journals based on how often articles are cited.

 • The lowest ranked journals in Scopus that receive few citations risk being removed from the database.
+We recommend that authors only publish in journals ranked in the first three quartiles of Scopus at a minimum.

 • Master Journal List Manuscript Matcher (https://mjl.clarivate.com/)